AllYourBot/hostedgpt/README.md

 - `PASSWORD_AUTHENTICATION_FEATURE` is `true` by default, see the [Authentication](#authentication) section for more details.
 - `GOOGLE_AUTHENTICATION_FEATURE` is `false` by default, see the [Authentication](#authentication) section for more details.
 - `HTTP_HEADER_AUTHENTICATION_FEATURE` is `false` by default.
 If this is set to `true` it automatically disables Password and Google Authentication Features.
 See the [Authentication](#authentication) section for more details.
+- `LANG_MODELS_URL` overrides the URL for fetching the latest LLM models and pricing.

 ### Configuring Google Tools